sisoje/swiftui-native/README.md

 ## Introduction

-This framework provides a powerful solution for testing SwiftUI views, with a particular focus on testing views with changing state.
-It offers tools for hosting and observing SwiftUI components, enabling developers to verify the correctness and behavior of their user interfaces throughout the view lifecycle.
+This framework provides a streamlined solution for testing SwiftUI views, with a focus on hosting views and accessing their state during tests.
+It offers tools for hosting SwiftUI components and injecting callbacks, enabling developers to verify the correctness and behavior of their user interfaces.

 ## Key Features

 - **View Hosting**: APIs for hosting views during tests, ensuring controlled testing environments.
+- **State Access**: Easily access and verify view state during tests.
-- **State Change Testing**: Easily test views with changing state, including `@State`, `@Binding`, and other property wrappers.
+- **Dynamic Property Testing**: Support for testing views with `@State`, `@Binding`, and other property wrappers.
-- **Lifecycle Event Testing**: Verify the behavior of views during different lifecycle events such as `task` and `onAppear`.
 - **Asynchronous Testing**: Support for testing asynchronous operations in SwiftUI views.
-- **Navigation Testing**: Capabilities to test NavigationStack and navigation flow.

 ## Installation